Last Updated on July 14, 2021

 But that’s a minority.
 Making sales with Google Ads is not all rainbows and unicorns.
-If you’re just getting started on the platform, Google doesn’t stack the odds in your favour.
+If you’re just getting started on the platform, Google doesn’t stack the odds in your favor.

-In fact it will does exactly the opposite.
+In fact, it will do exactly the opposite.

-In this article, I’ll share 5 things that Google never seems to address, but that have a huge impact on your actual performance.
+In this article, I’ll share 5 things that Google never seems to address, but that has a huge impact on your actual performance.

 Fact 1: Google Ads Is Not A Fit for Every Store

 While it is super easy to get started with Google Ads, it’s not so easy to run those ads profitably.

 If you don’t have the right foundations in place, generating sales with Google Ads could be close to impossible.

 So when tells me that Google Ads doesn’t work for them, the cause is usually one of these three things:

 - Average order value: if your average order value is too low, you don’t have any room to pay for expensive clicks.
 It’s impossible to be profitable selling a $6 product if each click costs $0.5

-- Margins: this is linked with the average order value.
-If your gross margins are too small, or you have a great margins but a low AOV, there is nothing left to spend on advertising
+- Margins: This is linked with the average order value.
+If your gross margins are too small, or you have great margins but a low AOV, there is nothing left to spend on advertising

 - Conversion rate: since you are paying similar CPCs to your competitors, your conversion rate also needs to be in the same ballpark.
 If not, these competitors can easily outspend you.